Beneor/homology-segment-analysis/README.md

 * `--nodump` - Do not save found fragme### Data preparation
 * `--mindumpsize` - Minimum size of fragment to store exact locations in file.
 Default 20

+* ` -b repeats.txt` - To exclude repeat.
+The file containing repeats is: `./repeats.txt`.
+* ` -i include.txt` - To include specific fragments containing repeats after repeats exclusion.
+The file containing fragments to include is: `./include.txt`.
+Note that the included sequences must be of the same length as the length of fragments.

 ### Usage example
 Example script `batch-segmentanalysis-all-Xdiscs` is located in